GoogleCloudPlatform/professional-services/tools/hive-bigquery/README.md

 source env/bin/activate
 pip3 install -r prerequisites/requirements.txt
 ```
+4.
-4. [optional] Use an existing Cloud SQL MySQL instance for tracking the progress of
+The command below creates a Cloud SQL MySQL database instance and a database for
-migration or launch a new one.
-Run the below command to create an instance.
+storing the tracking information.
+If you want to use an existing instance, create the
+required database separately.

 Set the root password when the script prompts for it.
 This will output the connection name of the instance which is of use in the
 next steps.